Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Preliminaries

 Let $t \in [0,1] \mapsto (\mu_t, \vec{V}_t)$ be a solution to the continuity equation and let $s>0$.
 Consider $\mu_t^s:= \bH_s(\mu_t)$ and let $\vec{V}_t^s$ be the density of the vector valued measure $\bH_s(\vec{V}_t \mu_t) := J_s \ast (\vec{V}_t \mu_t)$.
 Then, the curve $t \in [0,1] \mapsto (\mu_t^s, \vec{V}_t^s)$ satisfies the continuity equation in flux form:

 The proof of this statement can be found in \cite{GigliBook}.
-For the convenience of the reader, we point out that the proof relies on the fact that $\bH_s$ is a convolution type operator and so for arbitrary $\phi \in C^\infty(\T^d)$,
+For the convenience of the reader, we point out that the proof relies on the fact that $\bH_s$ is a convolution operator and thus, for arbitrary $\phi \in C^\infty(\T^d)$,

 where the last equality follows from the fact that $\nabla_z J_s(z-x) = - \nabla_x J_s(z-x) $ which guarantees that $ (J_s \ast \nabla \phi)(z) = \nabla (J_s \ast \phi) (z)$.
 On the other hand, at the level of the measures, we have